 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed three aspects to keep in mind when diagnosing clients, which were diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.
+In the last section, we discussed three aspects to keep in mind when diagnosing clients, which were diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.

 Over the course of your experience with clients suffering from panic disorder, have you found that some conditions seem to run in conjunction with panic disorder?

-On this track, we will examine four of these conditions and how they are connected with panic disorder.
+In this section, we will examine four of these conditions and how they are connected with panic disorder.
 The four conditions we will examine are inner ear disorders; menstruation and pregnancy; mitral valve prolapse; and enzyme impairment.

 If situations such as rocking boats, elevators, cars, or any other vehicle associated with motion seem to trigger panic attacks in your clients, you might consider an inner ear disorder as the culprit.
 Brent had been coming to me for panic disorder treatment.
 Because he frequently experienced attacks in the car, Brent had developed agoraphobia and refused to go out.